rarepress/nebulus/docs/README.md

 Instead of serving your files to the public through the IPFS network, you can serve them privately to those who have permission to access the data.

-## IPFS as Private Messaging Packet
+## IPFS as Data Packet

+Because Nebulus has unbundled the IPFS encoding format from the IPFS network, we can go further and ONLY use the IPFS for its encoding format.

-We can go further and use IPFS as a packet for ensuring message authenticity.
+You can use IPFS only as a data packet for communicating between parties, instead of thinking of it as a public storage.

-Instead of sharing all files on the public IPFS network, you can encode data in Nebulus and pass around Nebulus data privately.

 For example,

 1. Use Nebulus to create a file with IPFS CID filename, and attach it in a private email or private message
 2. A server for posting IPFS files privately.